otoolep/questdb.io/docs/startTUTORIAL.md

 ON readings.sensorId = sensId;
 ```

-Results should looke like this
+Results should look like this

 |city	        |max
 |---------------|-----------